andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 funding
 permission

+Why are these things there?
+What are they needed for?

 How does hierarchy fail?
-the peter principle - a concept in management developed by Laurence J. Peter, which observes that people in a hierarchy tend to rise to their "level of incompetence".
+The Peter Principle - a concept in management developed by Laurence J. Peter, which observes that people in a hierarchy tend to rise to their "level of incompetence".
 In other words, an employee is promoted based on their success in previous jobs until they reach a level at which they are no longer competent, as skills in one job do not necessarily translate to another.

 Confusing the chain of command with the chain of communication.
 Communication need not go through hierarchical channels - Creativity Inc.